Program details

 Clinical diabetes and therapeutics 1

-Novel first in class agents in diabetes and metabolic disorders
+Novel first in class agents in diabetes and metabolic disorders (cross-specialty with Korean society for the study of obesity)

 Friday 26 September, 08:40~10:00